Skip to content

 Section Purpose

-[host] Backend (container or k8s), image, workdir, optional copy_from to seed the workspace, optional runtime_class to select a hardened runtime like gvisor/kata for VM-grade isolation (maps to --runtime on Docker and runtimeClassName on Kubernetes), optional read_only = true to mount the root filesystem read-only (writable /tmp + workspace), and optional seccomp / apparmor to pin a seccomp/AppArmor profile (Docker --security-opt; k8s Localhost profiles — k8s pods default to the runtime's seccomp profile).
+[host] Backend (container or k8s), image, workdir, optional copy_from to seed the workspace, optional command to override an image entrypoint and keep the Citadel alive, optional runtime_class to select a hardened runtime like gvisor/kata for VM-grade isolation (maps to --runtime on Docker and runtimeClassName on Kubernetes), optional read_only = true to mount the root filesystem read-only (writable /tmp + workspace), and optional seccomp / apparmor to pin a seccomp/AppArmor profile (Docker --security-opt; k8s Localhost profiles — k8s pods default to the runtime's seccomp profile).

-[network] + [[network.rule]] Egress policy. default = "deny" plus one [[network.rule]] per verdict/hostname (or cidr) entry; hostnames support *.wildcard and comma-separated lists.
+[network] + [[network.rule]] Egress policy. default = "deny" plus one [[network.rule]] per verdict/hostname (or cidr) entry; hostnames support *.wildcard.
+Use a separate rule for each hostname.

 [[env]] Environment/secret injection: literal value, from a file, or an op scheme reference — env://NAME (host env var), vault://<mount>/<path>#<field> (Vault KV v2 via VAULT_ADDR/VAULT_TOKEN), aws://<secret-id>[#json-key] (AWS Secrets Manager), gcp://<name>[#version] (GCP Secret Manager), or op://… (1Password, not built in).
 Resolution is fail-closed; known secrets are redacted from the ledger.

-[[file]] Files written into the sandbox at create.
+[[file]] Files written into the Citadel at create.

 [[policy]] / [[cel]] / [rego] Per-action verdicts.
 Choose the engine with top-level policy_engine.